souvorinkg/discotraystudios.github.io/index.md

         title: >+
           September 2020 - My Life In Months Completed
         text: >-
-          Description for my life in months
+          A website where you can document your life throughout the months

   - type: contact.html
     section_id: contacts